Recipes from professional Chef Tallyrand:

 is known as extraction, steeping or making a saffron

 tea.
-This should be done for a minimum of 20 minutes.
+This should be done for a minimum of twenty minutes.

-This assures full extraction of the aroma, flavour and
+This ensures full extraction of the aroma, flavour and

 colour in your dish.
 Steeping is not necessary when